TelegramBots/book/src/intro.md

 | [![Packages](docs/intro-nuget-logo.png)](https://www.nuget.org/profiles/TelegramBots) | [![Team](docs/intro-gh-logo.png)](https://github.com/orgs/TelegramBots/people) | [![News Channel](docs/intro-channel-logo.jpg)](https://t.me/tgbots_dotnet) | [![Group Chat](docs/intro-chat-logo.jpg)](https://t.me/joinchat/B35YY0QbLfd034CFnvCtCA) |
 | Packages we release on NuGet | The team contributing to this work | Subscribe to [`@tgbots_dotnet`] channel to get our latest news | [Join our chat] to talk about bots and ask questions |

-All Bot API methods are already documented by Telegram[^1] but our guide covers all you need to create a chat bot in .NET and there are many concrete examples written in C#.
+All Bot API methods are already documented by Telegram[^1], but our guide covers all you need to create a chatbot in .NET.
+There are also many concrete examples written in C#.

-This project is fully tested using Unit and Systems Integration tests before each release.
-In fact, our test cases are self-documenting and serve as examples for Bot API methods.
-Once you learn the basics of Telegram chat bots, you will be able to easily copy test methods to your own program and make your bot smarter.
+This project is fully tested using Unit and [Systems Integration tests](Integration-Tests.md) before each release.
+In fact, our test cases are self-documenting and serve as usages examples for Bot API methods.
+Once you learn the basics of Telegram chatbots, you will be able to easily adapt test methods to your own program and make your bot smarter.

 Begin your bot development journey from [**Quickstart**](quickstart.md) guide.